Citizen Change

-Citizen Change is a political service group, founded in 2004 by musician P. Diddy, and backed by Mary J. Blige, Mariah Carey and 50 Cent.
+Citizen Change is a political service group, founded in 2004 by rapper Sean Combs, and backed by musical artists Mary J. Blige, Mariah Carey and 50 Cent.
 The stated aim was to get young people and minorities to vote.
-A band named CitiZEN Change from Galveston, Texas played music together from 2001-2005, who originally owned a website domain bearing the name sold it to the campaign in 2004.

 History

 The campaign's message, promoted on t-shirts and other things, is "Vote or Die!", a phrase adapted from Join, or Die, a well-known cartoon by Benjamin Franklin.

-2004 presidential election
+2004 United States presidential election

-P. Diddy said at the time that its mission was to make voting "hot" and "sexy."
+Combs said at the time that its mission was to make voting "hot" and "sexy."
 The 2004 campaign included a line of "Vote or Die" t-shirts, an album, a voter registration push in cities and campuses nationwide, and commercials on such outlets as MTV and BET.

-2008 presidential election
+2008 United States presidential election

-P. Diddy invoked the phrase, "Obama or Die", at the BET Awards 2008.
+Combs invoked the phrase, "Obama or Die", at the BET Awards 2008.